Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 Book, wait, or avoid

-Book flexible lodging in a well-understood neighborhood when the cancellation terms protect the ticket and flight decision window.
+Book flexible lodging in a well-understood neighborhood when cancellation terms protect the ticket, flight, airport-arrival, and first-night decision window.

 Wait on prepaid tours, transfers, or premium packages if official ticket or matchday mobility details are not yet clear.

-Avoid packages that frame cultural access, tickets, or stadium transport as official without proof and clear terms.
+Avoid packages that frame cultural access, tickets, fan-zone access, or stadium transport as official without proof and clear terms.

 Planning Flow